paulvonderhaar/UFO-Dashboard/README.md

 Sightings over the whole world.
 THe point of this design is to allow for individuals to easily grab particular files based on various entry criteron.

-To interact, simply clone the repository and open the HTML file, it should work from there.
+To see the stie, simply clone the repository and open the HTML file, it should work from there.